 - Type of institution attended (urban, rural, large, small, community college, technical college

 The categories of achievement measures are:

-- Building towards college-level skills (basic skills gains, completing a precollege writing or math sequence).
+- Building towards college-level skills (basic skills gains and transitioning from precollege coursework into college-level).

 The SAI serves as the guiding framework for tracking and analyzing student progress and success for many initiatives.
 Several reports and data tools were built to address key policy areas around student success and to enable colleges to benchmark themselves against the rest of the Washington state community and technical college system.

 This report contains quarterly and annual point totals for all colleges as well as share calculations in accordance with the funding metrics of total points less completions, completions, and points per student.